Published on 15/06/15 in Reading

 A combination of pastel baby blue and purple colours covered the walls, in the same tone, velvet curtains adorned the small semicircular balconies, and it seemed that small candles had been placed in the crystal chandeliers.
 When she approached the window, she looked beyond at the golden red foliage of Central Park.
 The entire room looked like a stage set.
 Natalia had been dreaming of it for days now...

-Excerpt from the novel FRAGRANCES I wrote in 1989.
+Excerpt from the novel PROVENCE, Fragrances that I wrote in 1989.

 It was late November, I remember, when I stayed at The Pierre.
 In the afternoons, I took tea in the small round room and, gazing up at the charming flight of stairs, I was inspired to write this scene.
 One day, I saw the chandeliers all lit up in the Cotillon and I wandered in the room.
 Enchanted, I looked around and began to imagine what Natalia would do.